SERBIAN ORTHODOX CHURCHES IN BELGRADE

 The Saint Mark church is Belgrade’s second monumental church.
 Built in the Serbo-Byzantine style in 1940, it is one of the largest churches in the country, modelled on the Monastery Gračanica.

-Construction of this church couldn’t follow the strict canon concerning the east-west position, because of the already urbanised adjacent area.
+Construction of this church couldn’t follow the strict canon concerning the east-west position, because of an already urbanised adjacent area.
 In order to fit into the existing city grid, the Serbian Patriarch gave a special permit for the church to deviate from the canonical rule by 10 degrees.
-The church’s main entrance is in line with Resavska street.
+Thus, the church’s main entrance is in line with Resavska street.

 I had a chat with a person that sells candles and other religious artefacts in the church.
 I asked her: “How come that they invested so much money in the Saint Sava church, but not in this one?”.
 She said that it was because of people buried in the crypt.
 I don’t know whether that’s true or not, it was the first time that I heard that theory.

 Serbia is a republic, but it has a royal Karađorđević family.
-They live in Belgrade, they received back all their property that the communist government had confiscated from them after the Second World War.
+They live in Belgrade, they received back all their properties that communists had confiscated from them after the Second World War.

 However, the murdered King Aleksandar Obrenović and his wife Draga Mašin, together with other members of the rival Obrenović dynasty are buried in the crypt of the Saint Mark church.

-So, it could be that the Karađorđević family and their supporters oppose the decoration of this church.
+So, it could be that the Karađorđević family and their supporters oppose this church being decorated.
 I wouldn’t be surprised if this was true.
 I’m sure that the money would’ve been found by now, especially as so much money went into the Saint Sava church.
-The fact that the church remains undecorated so many years after its construction points out that, perhaps, there are people who don’t want it to be finished.
-It’s a shame, if it’s really true.
+The fact that the church remains undecorated for so many years after its construction points out that, perhaps, there are people who don’t want it to be finished.
+It’s a shame, if this is really true.

 On the left hand side, you will see a tomb of Patriarch German.

 That’s all.
-So, there is an altar and the iconostasis, two tombs and a small section that you can see in the photo below.
+So, there is the altar and iconostasis, two tombs and a small section that you can see in the photo below.

 Regardless, you should visit this church for its monumental architectural style.
 Plus, it’s in the centre of Belgrade, close to other important buildings, thus you can visit it without much effort.